 - The study may require more of time and attention than would a non-protocol treatment, including trips to the study site, more treatments, hospital stays or complex dosage requirements.

 The ethical and legal codes that govern medical practice also apply to clinical trials.
-In addition, most clinical research is federally regulated with built in safeguards to protect the participants.
-The trial follows a carefully controlled protocol, a study plan which details what researchers will do in the study.
-As a clinical trial progresses, researchers report the results of the trial at scientific meetings, to medical journals, and to various government agencies.
-Note: Individual participants' names will remain secret and will not be mentioned in these reports.
+In addition, most clinical research is federally regulated with built-in safeguards to protect the participants.
+The trial follows a carefully controlled protocol, a study plan that details what scientists will do in the study.
+As a clinical trial progresses, scientists report the results of the trial at scientific meetings, to medical journals and to various government agencies.
+Individual participants' names will remain secret and will not be mentioned in these reports.

-You may choose to participate in a clinical research trial, but the researchers must determine whether you are eligible.
+You may choose to participate in a clinical research trial, but the investigators must determine whether you are eligible.
 Each clinical research trial includes people who have the same or very similar health profiles based on specific inclusion and exclusion criteria.
-When selecting participants, researchers may consider these or other factors: medical history, medication history, current medical status, and your willingness and ability to follow all of the trial’s instructions and schedules.
+When selecting participants, investigators may consider these or other factors: medical history, medication history, current medical status and your willingness and ability to follow all of the trial’s instructions and schedules.

 The Clinical Trials Unit provides expert budgeting and negotiating assistance to investigators as part of the study start-up process.
 The budget review process focuses on costs based on the investigators' time and effort, expenses incurred from medical procedures performed, distinguishing standard-of-care procedures vs. research procedures and identifying study costs that are often overlooked (i.e., screening efforts, unscheduled visits, IRB fees, patient stipends/travel, monitoring visits/audits, records retention and adverse event reporting).

 Participate in a Clinical Trial